Join my fun conversation with two fascinating talents and frequent collaborators, Patience Pickner and Ace Berry.

 I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.

 Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
-And If you like what you hear, please consider logging onto iTunes and posting a listener review.

 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.